 - Become raised off of your skin

-You may confuse freckles for age spots, which are also called "liver spots" or "lentigines."
-They can appear tan, brown, or black and are common in people who are 50 or older.
+You may confuse freckles for lentigines, which are also called age spots or liver spots.
+They can look tan, brown, or black and are common in people who are 50 or older.
 You can get them if you're younger, though.

-Age spots are caused by too much pigment stuck together in one area of your skin.
+Sunspots are caused by too much pigment stuck together in one area of your skin.
 This can happen after many years of spending a lot of time in the sun.
-Tanning beds can cause age spots, too.
+Tanning beds can cause sunspots, too.

-If you have age spots, you could also see:
+If you have sunspots, you could also see:

 - More spots on parts of your body that get sunlight (like your hands, feet, face, and shoulders)

 - Spots as large as a half-inch across

 Sunspots are harmless, but if you don't like how they look, prescription creams can lighten them.
 Sometimes you can have them removed.
 Have a doctor check out any dark spots on your skin.

 Freckles vs. Moles

 You might mistake moles for freckles, but they're something different.
 Also called "nevi," moles form when a bunch of your skin cells clump together.